Barn2Door, Inc. Requirements for Sellers

 SELLERS FEES FOR USING BARN2DOOR

 To leverage Barn2Door's technology solution for your farm, simply pay a monthly or annual subscription (see pricing details).
 There are no markups.
-For all direct credit card sales, you will be charged 2.9%.
-For all ACH direct deposit sales you will be charged 1%.
-There are no fees for paper check sales (by mail or check-on-delivery).
+For all direct credit card or debit card sales, Sellers will be charged 2.9% + $0.30 per transaction.
+For all ACH direct deposit sales Sellers will be charged 1%.
+There are no fees paid by the Seller for cash or check sales on delivery.

 CANCELLATION POLICY & CONTRACT